The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Challenges Faced by Directed Greybox Fuzzing

 \subsection{Performance Deduction}

 To realize directedness in fuzzing, most researchers use additional instrumentation and data analysis, for example, by static analysis, symbolic execution, taint analysis, and machine learning.
 However, such additional analysis inevitably incurs performance deduction.
-For the evaluation, researchers usually focus on the ability to reach targets, using metrics such as \textit{Time-to-Exposure} (the length of the fuzzing campaign until the first testcase that exposes a given error \cite{bohme2017directed}) to measure the performance of directed greybox fuzzers, while ignoring the measurement of performance overhead.
+The analysis cost is one of the biggest drawbacks of almost all the directed fuzzing techniques.
+To evaluate the performance of directed greybox fuzzers, researchers usually focus on the ability to reach targets or expose bugs, using metrics such as \textit{Time-to-Reach} (the length of the fuzzing campaign until the first testcase that reaches a given location) or \textit{Time-to-Exposure} (the length of the fuzzing campaign until the first testcase that exposes a given error \cite{bohme2017directed}) to measure the performance of directed greybox fuzzers, while ignoring the measurement of performance overhead.
 However, for a given fuzzing time budget, higher efficiency means more fuzzing executions and consequently, more chance to reach the target.
 Thus, optimizing efficiency is a major challenge to improve directedness.
-Based on the investigation, we summarize the following solution to improve DGF efficiency. \begin{itemize}
+Based on our investigation, we summarize the following solution to improve DGF efficiency. \begin{itemize}

-\item [-]\textbf{Move the heavy execution-independent computation from run-time to compile-time.} For example, AFLGo moves most of the graph parsing and distance calculation to the instrumentation phase at compile-time in exchange for efficiency at run-time.
-Such compile-time overhead can be saved when a PUT is tested repeatedly.
+\item [-]\textbf{Move the heavy execution-independent computation from run-time to compile-time.} For example, AFLGo measures the distance between each basic block and a target location by parsing the call graph and intra-procedure control flow graph of the PUT.
+Since both parsing graphs and calculating distances are very time-consuming, AFLGo moves most of the graph parsing and distance calculation to the instrumentation phase at compile-time in exchange for efficiency at run-time.
+Such compile-time overhead can be saved when a PUT is tested repeatedly;

-\item[-]\textbf{Filter out the unreachable inputs to the target before execution.} For example, FuzzGuard~\cite{zongfuzzguard} utilizes a deep-learning-based approach and BEACON \cite{huangbeacon} uses a lightweight static analysis to find such infeasible inputs in advance, which can save over 80\% of the path execution during fuzzing.
+\item[-]\textbf{Filter out the unreachable inputs to the target before execution.} For example, FuzzGuard~\cite{zongfuzzguard} utilizes a deep-learning-based approach and BEACON \cite{huangbeacon} uses a lightweight static analysis to find infeasible paths to the targets in advance, which can save over 80\% of the path execution during fuzzing;

-\item[-]\textbf{Use more light-weight algorithms. }For example, AFLChurn \cite{zhu2021regression} leverages light-weight ant colony optimization instead of expensive taint analysis to find ``interesting bytes'' and realize a byte-level power scheduling.
+\item[-]\textbf{Use more light-weight algorithms. }For example, AFLChurn \cite{zhu2021regression} leverages light-weight ant colony optimization instead of expensive taint analysis to find ``interesting bytes'' and realize a byte-level power scheduling;

 \item[-]\textbf{Leverage parallel computing.} For example, HDR-Fuzz \cite{medicherla2021hdr} uses another core to run AddressSanitizer in parallel and provides guidance to the directedness.
 Large-scale parallel fuzzing \cite{chen2019enfuzz, liang2018pafl} can also be adopted to improve efficiency further.